salilab/imp_spatiotemporal_tutorial/doc/snapshot_assess.md

 print("")
 \endcode

-We then check the number of models in each sampling run by running `count_rows_and_generate_report`, which writes the `independent_samples_stat.txt` file.
+We then check the number of models in each sampling run though our function, `count_rows_and_generate_report`, which writes the `independent_samples_stat.txt` file.
 Empirically, we have found that ensuring the overall number of models in each independent sample after filtering is roughly equal serves a good first check on sampling convergence.

 \code{.py}
 # 5 calling count_rows_and_generate_report